-What is HC-SR04 Ultrasonic Ranging Module
+What is HC-SR04 Ultrasonic Sensor Module

-The HC-SR04 is an ultrasonic sensor module that is commonly used in electronics projects for measuring distances between the sensor and an object.
 The sensor has two main components: an ultrasonic transmitter and an ultrasonic receiver.
 The transmitter sends out a high-frequency sound wave, which bounces off an object and returns to the receiver.
 The time it takes for the sound wave to travel back to the receiver is used to calculate the distance between the sensor and the object.

 The HC-SR04 sensor module typically consists of a small circuit board with two ultrasonic transducers (one for transmitting and one for receiving), a control IC, and a few other components.

-Features of HC-SR04 Sensor Module
+Features of HC-SR04 Ultrasonic Sensor

 Here are some features of the HC-SR04 ultrasonic sensor module: